I recently completed the CrossFit® Level 2 Trainer seminar and it was jam-packed with functional movement.

 ♦ Active Shoulders — an active shoulder, when an athlete applies force in the direction opposite the load, is the most stable position for the shoulder when working against a load.
 This applies to movement overhead such as the press or in other movements that require a stable shoulder to transmit load: deadlift, pull up, ring dip, row, and snatch.
 Some of the most common injuries in sport involve the shoulder so optimal skeletal alignment is required to prevent injuries.
 Avoidance of injury and optimal performance coincide when proper body alignment is achieved.

 ♦ Effective Stance and/or Grip —how you stand and hold the bar matters in relation to optimizing movement and transfer of load.
-For a squat, shoulder width works best for maintaining lumbar curve, keeping knees in track with toes, and hitting adequate depth.
-Deadlifts and presses work best with a hip width stance since it allows for a greater activation of the posterior chain.
+For a squat, shoulder width works best for maintaining the lumbar curve, keeping knees in track with toes, and hitting adequate depth.
+Deadlifts and presses work best with a hip-width stance since it allows for greater activation of the posterior chain.
 Additionally, an ineffective stance or grip universally affects the points of performance involved in every type of movement.